Sandeep-android-2000/system-design-notes/solid-principles.md

 ## 3. Liskov Substitution Principle (LSP)

-**Definition:** Subtypes must be substitutable for their base types without altering the correctness of the program.
+**Definition:** If Class B is a subtype of Class A ,then we should be able to replace object of A with B without breaking the behaviour of program

 **Explanation:** A derived class should extend the base class without changing its behavior.